 Services

-Services are containers, that are triggered by an HTTP endpoint.
+Services are containers that are triggered by an HTTP endpoint.
+Examples of services include:

 • Websites